kovidgoyal/kitty/docs/keyboard-protocol.rst

    that are easy to parse unambiguously.
 #.
 Emit the escape sequence ``CSI < u`` at application exit if using the main
-   screen or just before leaving alternate screen mode if using the alternate screen, to restore the previously used keyboard mode.
+   screen or just before leaving alternate screen mode if using the alternate screen, to restore whatever the keyboard mode was before step 1.

 Key events will all be delivered to your application either as plain UTF-8 text, or using the following escape codes, for those keys that do not produce